holycrap872/ucls-ms-intro-to-cs/CourseMaterials/01_scratch/01_shapes/lesson_plan_day_2.md

     - See `assessment.md`
     - Allowed to take assessment up to two times
     - **Note**: One question has to do with parallel algorithms
-        - Remove if haven't do that activity yet
+        - Remove if haven't done that activity yet

 ### Pacing